decrn/tilogics/ARTIFACT.md

 ### Functional Claim 1: Full separation of constraint generation and solving

-In the paper, we claim that we formalized a constraint-based type inference algorithm that fully separates (logically) constraint generation from solving.
+In the paper we claim that we formalized a constraint-based type inference algorithm that fully separates (logically) constraint generation from solving.

 In particular `theories/Monad/Interface.v` defines a type class `TypeCheckM` that defines an interface for a constraint generation monad.
 Said interface